 This is a dedicated data collection implemented on a voluntary basis, based on agreement between Eurostat and the national statistical institutes of the EU Member States.
 This data collection concerns persons eligible to vote in the 2024 European Parliament elections.

-The 2024 European Parliament elections will take place on 6-9 June 2024.
+The 2024 European Parliament elections took place on 6-9 June 2024.
 This dataset shows national estimates of the number of eligible voters; it does not show the number of persons who used their rights to vote.

 Given the high public interest, Eurostat launched a dedicated data collection to receive the available or estimated statistics from the competent National Authorities.